lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 #### Bugs that Jepsen analysis found in Cassandra

-[The analysis found numerous issues](https://issues.apache.org/jira/projects/CASSANDRA/issues) which challenged Cassandra's claim to offer linearizability via LWTs:
+The Jepsen analysis of Cassandra found numerous issues that challenged Cassandra's claim to offer linearizability via LWTs.

-#### WriteTimeoutException when LWT concurrency level = QUORUM
+##### WriteTimeoutException when LWT concurrency level = QUORUM

 During high contention, the coordinator node loses track of whether the value it submitted to Paxos has been applied or not.
-For instance:
+For instance, in a banking application, the following situation could occur:

-Thread A: Reads version 1
+Thread 1: Reads account_balance=$0
-Thread A: Transaction id=ABC, updates version 1 to 2 and sets account balance to $0+$100=$100, successfully applies the update but still receives a WTE.
+Thread 1: Updates account_balance=$0+$100=$100 successfully but still receives WriteTimeoutException.
-Thread B: Reads version 2
+Thread 2: Reads account_balance=$100.
-Thread B: Transaction id=XYZ, updates version 2 to 3, and sets account balance to $100+500=$600, no WTE.
+Thread 2: Updates account_balance=$100+500=$600 successfully with no WriteTimeoutException.
-Thread A: tries again, reads version 3 this time, sees that version 3 is greater than it's previous version 2, now it checks the transaction id and finds it's also different.
+Thread 1: Tries again and reads account_balance=$600, this is greater than its previous update.

-In this case, thread A cannot clearly identify that whether its update failed or succeeded.
-A might assume that it failed and try again and add another $100 to the balance, causing more money to appear in the account that would be expected.
+In this case, thread 1 cannot clearly identify whether its update failed or succeeded.
+It might assume that it failed and try again and add another $100 to the balance.

-#### Incorrect implementation of Paxos
+##### Incorrect implementation of Paxos

-Paxos says that on receiving the promise messages from a majority of nodes, the leader should propose the value of the higher-number proposal accepted amongst the ones returned by the nodes, and only propose its own value if no node has sent back a previously accepted value.
+In Paxos, the leader node proposes the highest-number ballot that has been accepted by the nodes.
+In case no node responds back with a value, the leader then proposes its own value.

-But the current implementation ignores the value already accepted by some nodes if any of the nodes sends a more recent ballot than the other node but with no values.
-The net effect is that mistakenly the system is accepting two different values for the same round.
+But cassandra’s current implementation of Paxos “ignores the value already accepted by some nodes if any of the nodes sends a more recent ballot than the other node but with no values.
+The net effect is that mistakenly the system is accepting two different values for the same round” as mentioned in Cassandra Bug [#6012](https://issues.apache.org/jira/browse/CASSANDRA-6012).

 Since the first analysis of Cassandra by Jepsen in 2013, the DataStax team has adapted Jepsen and further extended it by incorporating new tests to break the new versions of Cassandra and this has helped to identify critical bugs in the implementation.